mvanwinkleias/paper_airplane_science_night/README.md

 ## Scientific Method!

-This is a ROUGH (and, "simplified") outline of the Scientific Method, and how it can be used to have FUN with PAPER AIRPLANES!!!
+This is a shortened (and, "simplified") outline of the Scientific Method, and how it can be used to have FUN with PAPER AIRPLANES!!!

 * Observe!